quiple/galmuri/README.md

 Bitmap fonts based on the font design from Nintendo DS.
 With additional characters support.

+All Hangul syllables except for 2,355 Hangul syllables in Galmuri11 and Galmuri9, all Hangul glyphs in Galmuri7 and All glyphs in Galmuri11 are my pure creations.

 ## Character Preview

 - [Galmuri Character Preview](https://galmuri.quiple.dev/glyphs)